Accessibility Standards – Abc

 In order for a contractor to be liable for civil penalties under the FHAA the government must show either a discriminatory intent by the contractor or a significant discriminatory effect in the result.
 Intent is not always required.
 In one case the contractor argued that it had no knowledge of the FHAA and thus could not be liable.
 Noting that ignorance of the law is rarely a defense, the contractor was found responsible for the violation because of the discriminatory effect.
 The federal government publishes guidelines for accessibility standards.

-There is the right granted to the U.S. Attorney General to bring a civil action seeking injunction and/or a civil penalty of up to $50,000 for a first violation and up to $100,000 for any subsequent violations, where any party is “engaged in a pattern or practice of resistance to the full enjoyment of any of the rights” under the Fair Housing Act.”
+There is the right granted to the U.S. Attorneys General to bring a civil action seeking injunction and/or a civil penalty of up to $50,000 for a first violation and up to $100,000 for any subsequent violations, where any party is “engaged in a pattern or practice of resistance to the full enjoyment of any of the rights” under the Fair Housing Act.”

 Prudent advice to contractors is that contractors, while not designers, should become aware that there can be actionable accessibility issues if they build a) a multi-family housing project, b) a public project, or c) a commercial project for public use, in a fashion that discriminates against those physically handicapped.
 Contractors should familiarize themselves with HUD Guidelines on accessibility so that they don’t build with “a discriminatory effect.”